OpenBB-finance/OpenBB/website/content/bot/reference/telegram/flow/flow/prem.md

 # flow prem

-Returns the flow for a stock. /flow, /flow wk, /flow open, /flow unu, /flow prem
+Returns a chart of premium for the day

 ### Usage